-3.7.7 Remanence
+3.7.8 Remanence

 Exposure to a very bright star can saturate the CCD, and can leave a surplus of charge on the surface of the detector.
 This can take some time to diffuse away, and meanwhile any subsequent readouts will show a faint residual of the saturated star.
 Such remanence can take well over half an hour to decay away.
+Note that remanence on your service mode data may indeed be caused by a previous image obtained for a different program.
+Overall, if naked-eye stars as well as OmegaCAM observations were uniformly distributed in the sky, every fourth to fifth field would contain one such star that could leave notable remanence.

-3.7.8 CCD Crosstalk
+3.7.9 CCD Crosstalk

-CCDs ## 93-96 are known to suffer some electronic crosstalk.
+CCDs # 93-96 are known to suffer some electronic crosstalk.
 Since crosstalk has not been found down to very low levels in any of the other CCDs, the explanation lies either in the CCDs concerned themselves or some manufacturing problem of the detector-head electronics.
 There are no current plans to take remedial action as any intervention in the detector head entails a high risk.

 The crosstalk has its origin in bright objects.
-The threshold for triggering crosstalk depends on the CCD and time.
+The threshold for triggering crosstalk depends on the CCD and exposure time.
 Mostly it requires saturating the A/D converter, but also unsaturated sources can lead to electronic ghosts in other CCDs, at a level of up to 0.4% of their 'parent'.
 These ghosts look like real sources and cannot be removed by dithering.

 The crosstalk can be both positive (bright) and negative (dark) with a range of up to 0.4%; it is generally weaker the larger the distance between source and target CCD is.
-The ghost images always occur at the same relative pixel coordinates in the target CCD, at which the star in the source CCD
+The ghost images always occur at the same relative pixel coordinates in the target CCD, at which the star in the source CCD is located.